 External phono preamps range from under $20 to thousands of dollars.
 For the casual user, you don’t need to spend a lot to get decent sound.
 The units below are listed roughly in order of increasing quality:

-ART DJPRE II (~$49) – Higher quality basic unit * Best deal here!
+ART Pro Audio DJPRE II (~$66) – Higher quality basic unit * Best deal here and my best seller!

-ART USB Phono Plus (~$79) – Same as above with USB output
+ART USB Phono Plus (~$99) – Similar to above with USB output

 Remember – any stereo unit that has a “PHONO” input has the phono preamp built in already!
 You don’t need to buy a separate unit.
 And even an old stereo unit that is “broken” may still be usable as an external phono preamp.
 If the unit powers on, try plugging the turntable into the “Phono” jacks and take the output from the “Tape Out” jacks, then plug those into an input on another system.